fieldtrip/website/tutorial/human_ecog.md

 ### Cortical surface extraction with FreeSurfer (optional)

 **6**) Execute FreeSurfer's recon-all functionality from the Linux or MacOS terminal (Windows via VirtualBox), or from the MATLAB command window as below.
-This set of commands will create a folder named ‘freesurfer’ in the subject directory, with subdirectories containing a multitude of FreeSurfer-generated files.
+This set of commands will create a folder named 'freesurfer' in the subject directory, with subdirectories containing a multitude of FreeSurfer-generated files.

 {% include markup/warning %}
 For tutorial purposes, the example dataset contains the output from FreeSurfer, a folder named 'freesurfer', for continuation with the protocol.
 You can therefore skip this time-consuming computation and continue with step 7.